-txchnologist Reported on an electric airplane going forward.
-I’ve spoken with Siemens and know they are serious.
+Reported on an electric airplane going forward.
+I’ve spoken with Siemens and know they have a serious propulsion system!

 By Steven Ashley

-Several years ago, when the auto industry faced government pressure to minimize its environmental footprint by reducing fuel consumption and tailpipe emissions, manufacturers turned first to hybrid-electric and then battery-electric powertrains that now move Chevy Volts and Nissan Leafs.
+Several years ago, when the auto industry faced government pressure to minimize its environmental footprint by reducing fuel consumption and tailpipe emissions this went down.
+For several manufacturers turned first to hybrid-electric and then battery-electric powertrains.
+Like that now move works with Chevy Volts and Nissan Leafs.

 Today, confronted with substantially the same environmental mandates as car companies they decided.
 So the aviation industry has begun gearing up to use those same green power plants to propel aircraft.